offlinemark/pyipinfodb/README.md

 This is the backend that powers the above functions.
 It lets you specify a base url to use for your requests.
 You probably won't need to use this function.

+## contributing

+Feel free to contribute!
+Just clone the repo using `git clone https://github.com/markmossberg/pyipinfodb.git` and install dependencies using `pip install -r requirements.txt`.
+Simply run `nosetests` to run tests.
+I recommend using [virtualenv](http://www.virtualenv.org/) to create an isolated python environment for development.